ehzhang/ihtfp/milestone1/milestone1.md

 Designs are below:
 ![design1]
 Pros:
-- something
+- pretty animations
-- something else
+- suggests to the user the connectedness of their submission with the rest of the submissions
-- something else
+- compact, uniform layout

 Cons:
-- Something
+- technically challenging to elimate…
-- Something
+- overall layout looks kind of clunky
-- Something
+- posts need to maintain some sort of "chronological order” - potentially confusing organization
 ![design2]
 Pros:
-- Something
+- sidebar for submissions is easy for the user to understand
-- Something
+- 9-cell feeling square is an interesting idea, gives us more data points
-- Something
+- large space for feed grid

 Cons:
-- alksdjfa
+- have to encompass and quantify all emotions in some nice way
-- alskdfja
+- layout possibly looks kind of boring
-- alksjdfad
+- not sure how 9 colors would look in a grid together
 ![design3]
 Pros:
-- alskdjf
+- lazy load of more posts is cool
-- alskdjf
+- simple interactions: you can just keep scrolling up/down
-- asldkfj
+- fresh yet minimal design

 Cons:
-- alsdkjf
+- not sure what make most intuitive sense upon clicking submit (go back to the top of the page? refresh?)
-- asdlkfj
+- you don’t initially see a lot of the feed
-- asdlfkj
+- user could get “lost” in a sea of posts (is that the effect we are going for?)

 ![mockup]